Public Health Disease Control

 - Immunization assistance

-Public Health Nurses (PHNs) investigate reported diseases and, as appropriate, involve epidemiologists, environmental health specialists, the public health laboratory, or the health officer in their investigations.
+Public Health Nurses (PHNs) and Investigators (PHIs) collaborate as needed with epidemiologists, environmental health, the public health laboratory, and the health officer to respond to and investigate reported diseases.
 They conduct interviews, provide health education, refer for further care and treatment, and take measures to prevent further spread of the disease.

 You can reach a Disease Control PHN by phone at (707) 565-4567 to respond to communicable disease reports, as well as questions or concerns from the community or health care providers.